marcoalopez/IDEAproject/IDEA_project.md

 #### Ice $Ih$

-[Ice $Ih$](https://en.wikipedia.org/wiki/Ice_Ih) (I-hexagonal) refers to the ordinary ice that forms on the Earth's surface and gives rise to the eye-catching shapes of snowflakes.
-Similar to magnesium, Ice $Ih$ lattice is hexagonal and has strong anisotropic plastic properties, such as easy basal slip (non-basal slip is about 60 times harder), and prone to undergo dynamic recrystallization.
-Knowledge of the rheological properties of ice $Ih$ is of great interest for the modelling of the flow of glaciers and polar ice sheets but also for the understanding of the mechanical behaviour of materials deformed at temperatures close to the material melting point (i.e. as a model material).
-In our experiments, we used rectangular samples of 10x10x1.5 cm side of polycrystalline columnar ice (i.e. formed of parallel columnar grains with c-axis close to the observation surface) with speckle random patterns on the sample surface (Fig. 2).
+[Ice $Ih$](https://en.wikipedia.org/wiki/Ice_Ih) (1-hexagonal) refers to the ordinary ice that forms on the Earth's surface and gives rise to the eye-catching shapes of snowflakes.
+Similar to magnesium, Ice $Ih$ lattice is hexagonal and has strong anisotropic plastic properties, such as easy basal slip (non-basal slip is about 20 to 70 times harder to activate), and prone to undergo dynamic recrystallization.
+Knowledge of the rheological properties of ice $Ih$ is of great interest for the modelling of the flow of glaciers and polar ice caps but also for the understanding of the mechanical behaviour of materials deformed at temperatures close to the material melting point (i.e. as a model material).
+In our experiments, we used rectangular samples of 10×10×1.5 cm side of polycrystalline columnar ice (i.e. formed of parallel columnar grains with c-axis close to the observation surface) with speckle random patterns on the sample surface (Fig. 2).

 Our main goal with these creep experiments is to understand how strain localise and/or delocalised at grain scale, how this phenomenon is affected by local grain interactions, and which are the links between strain localization and the development of intracrystalline distortion and dynamic recrystallization.
 These issues have implications for the modelling of the deformed state of polycrystalline materials at the microstructural scale using continuum mechanics.